For most of my life, I lived by the philosophy of Work Hard and Play Harder. Self-care and balanced wellness was not a concept I was aware of.

 Surgery in my early forties took me down and forced me to rest.
 After my hysterectomy, things were not the same.
 Not only did I have to physically recover from major surgery, but I had to adjust to my ever-changing hormones, emotions, and symptoms of surgical menopause.

-As my hormones plummeted it felt like every aspect of my life was out of balance.
-I struggled with the common symptoms of hot flashes and night sweats but there was also insomnia, fatigue, anxiety, and depression.
+As my hormones plummeted, it felt like every aspect of my life was out of balance.
+My quality of life dropped.
+I struggled with the common symptoms of hot flashes and night sweats but also insomnia, fatigue, anxiety, and depression.
 My stress levels were through the roof.

 Maybe you can relate.
 And I’m not just talking about menopause.
-I’m talking about those life events that add additional stress to a life you are already struggling to find balance with.
+I’m talking about those life events that add additional stress to a life you are already struggling to find balance with, where your self-care routine gets pushed out the door.
 It’s an accident or illness.
 It’s surgery or job loss.
 You find a lump.
 A friend moves.
 Someone dies.
 It’s a heart attack.
 Cancer.
 Divorce.
 It’s adjusting to a new way of working or learning.
-It’s everything going on in our world including wildfires.
+It’s everything going on in our world, including wildfires.
 Racial tensions.
 Elections.
 Covid19.

 Often it takes a major life event to realize how stressed, overwhelmed, or out of balance you are.
 These life events force you to pause, reflect, and reprioritize.

-Instead of treating self-care as an afterthought, begin to see it as a daily habit, part of the natural rhythm of your life.
+Instead of treating your self-care system as an afterthought, begin to see it as a daily habit, part of the natural rhythm of your life.

 Self-care is easier said than done.

 You may not be so great at putting yourself first.